 The PCUSA is still the largest Presbyterian body.
-As of 2011, this denomination claims two million members, yet it shrinks annually.
+As of 2015, this denomination claims 1.7 million members, yet it shrinks annually.
 Young adults have departed in droves, either to no church, or to evangelical churches.
 Beginning in the 1960s and '70s, many ministers and lay persons felt compelled by conscience to depart from the PCUSA, no longer finding it a home compatible to evangelical faith.
 This happened for me in 1980, when in the PCUSA, a man was ordained a minister by his presbytery and later was approved by the denomination's highest court, even though he explicitly denied the deity of Christ.
 It is not shocking that one man could express such heresy, but a majority of fellow pastors and elders across the denomination officially tolerated it!
 That was the final straw for me.
 To leave the church that ordained me was a decision I reached with great sadness.

 In 1973, the PCA began in the southern states as a conservative breakaway movement.
-Primary issues related to the mainline church continued: compromises with the Word of God and aggressive promotion of liberal secularism.
-In more than 30 years of its existence, the PCA has grown from 40,000 adherents in one region, to about 360,000 in nearly all parts of the nation and Canada.
+Issues related to the mainline church continued: compromises with the Word of God and aggressive promotion of liberal secularism.
+In more than 40 years of its existence, the PCA has grown from 40,000 adherents in one region, to about 380,000 in nearly all parts of the nation and Canada.
 We have been blessed by God with rapid growth.
 Our own Westminster congregation is bursting with about 80-90 new members each year, all hungry for forthright Bible teaching.
 In 1982 a happy union came about with the Reformed Presbyterian Church, Evangelical Synod, which broadened our base of churches nationally.
 The PCA continues to actively plant new churches on an average of about three a month across the USA and Canada.
 More than 40% of all PCA congregations are less than 25 years old, due to church planting.

-The PCA, although a relatively small denomination, puts into the foreign field the world's largest Presbyterian missionary force, carrying good news of redemption in Christ to many nations.
+The PCA, although a relatively small denomination, sends into the foreign field the world's largest Presbyterian missionary force, carrying good news of redemption in Christ to many nations.
 Missionary outreach in obedience to the Great Commission is a high priority.
 We sponsor a rapidly growing campus ministry at many colleges and universities called Reformed University Ministries, and have numerous military chaplains in all branches of the U. S. Armed Services.

-PCA ministers and officers take a solemn vow to affirm the inerrancy of the Bible as their supreme authority and must endorse the entire Westminster Confession of Faith as a secondary creed summarizing the doctrines of Scripture.
+PCA ministers and officers take a solemn vow to affirm the inerrancy of the Bible as their supreme authority and must endorse the entire Westminster Confession of Faith as a creed summarizing the doctrines of Scripture.
 We believe laxity toward God's written Word opens the Pandora's box of errors humanistic theology has unleashed.
 People are eternally lost and need a divine Savior.
 Our pulpits seek to expound the Bible as transforming truth; we do not major in politics, faddish pop-psychology, or sociology.

 Ministers, ruling elders, and deacons in the PCA are men only, in obedience to the New Testament standard for those who rule the church and teach doctrine, though women have a wide range of use for their gifts in our churches.
 The PCUSA, by contrast, has been drastically swayed by the overall feminization of American culture.
 The PCUSA endlessly debated homosexual ordination, which is not debatable in the PCA, since Scripture clearly condemns active homosexual practice as sin to be repented of by God's enabling grace.
 In 2011, the PCUSA approved ordaining persons in an active gay lifestyle as ruling and teaching elders.
 In light of Scripture, this is an abomination.
 While the PCUSA speaks predominantly for "pro-choice" on abortion, the PCA is unilaterally "pro-life," believing life begins at conception.
 The PCUSA is a major supporter of the World Council and National Council of Churches.
 The PCA has no participation in either organization.